ERGO-Code/HiGHS/docs/src/parallel.md

 HiGHS has an implementation of a first order method (PDLP) for solving LPs that can exploit the availability of a [GPU](@ref gpu).

-By default, when running in parallel, HiGHS will use half the available threads on a machine.
-This number can be modified by setting the value of the [threads](@ref option-threads) option.
+The value of the [threads](@ref option-threads) option determines the number of threads used by HiGHS.
+By default it is zero, in which case HiGHS will use half the available threads on a machine.
+If it is set to one, then HiGHS will never use more than one thread.
+The maximum value that is advantageous is machine-dependent, but it is unlikely to be more than eight due to most computation in HiGHS being memory-bound.

 ## Dual simplex